markgbeckett/jupiter_ace/maze/README.md

 Once a maze has been created, the player has two options.
 They can either try to solve the maze themselves, or get the computer to solve it for them.

 The code used to solve the maze by hand is straightforward.
-A loop reads the the keyboard and then tries to move in the requested direction.
+A loop reads the keyboard and then tries to move in the requested direction.
 If the move takes the player to the exit, then the game ends.

-The code to solve the maze automatically is quite involved and saves memory by saving progress within the maze-status structure.
+The code to solve the maze automatically is quite involved and saves memory by recording progress within the maze-status structure.
 This does have the disadvantage of corrupting the maze, so once it has been solved, a new maze needs to be generated before it can be played again.

-The word used to automatically solve the maze is named AUTO.
-It starts by retrieving the location on the entrance (held in the variables IX, IU and IV) and then works step-by-step to explore the maze until reaching the exit.
+The word used to automatically solve the maze is named ``AUTO``.
+It starts by retrieving the location on the entrance (held in the variables 'IX', 'IU' and 'IV') and then works step-by-step to explore the maze until reaching the exit.

 Each cell that is visited is marked as visited by setting Bit 4 of the corresponding entry in the maze-status structure.
 At each step the computer tries to move in the four possible directions, one at a time.
-It starts by tying to move right, then left, then up and finally down.
+It starts by trying to move right, then left, then up and finally down.

-If it can move in a direction, then it checks to see if it has been visited before.
+If it can move in a direction, then it checks to see if the cell in that direction has been visited before.
 If it has, then it checks if any other directions are possible.
 If other directions are possible it tries them.
 However, if not, then the computer knows it has reached a deadend.
 Even though the cell has been visited, it backtracks to that cell, and then modifies the maze-status structure to close of the path from which it has come.

 To illustrate, look at the screenshot below, which is taken mid-way through the computer trying to solve a maze.
 Several cells have been highlighted.
-The yellow circle shows you the current location and you can see that the computer has reached a dead-end.
+The yellow circle identifies the current location and you can see that the computer has reached a dead-end.
 On the next move, the computer will identify that it can move up though, when it does, it will discover the cell has already been visited.
 As there are no other directions available from the current location, the computer knows it has reached a deadend, so it will replace the marker at the current cell by a small square, moves up to the cell above, but then modifies the maze-status structure to block off the current location, so that it will not follow this path again.
 It will continue to backtrack until it reaches the cell highlighted in blue, when it will be able to explore (at least, for a couple of moves) a new part of the maze by going down.

 Although the maze-status structure is modified to block off deadends, the display version is not, so you do not see the invisible walls that have been added to eliminate wrong turns.

-In this way, the computer reduces the maze down to just the path that connects the entrance to the exit and, because the way the maze has been created, the computer will always find a solution in the way.
+In this way, the computer reduces the maze down to just the path that connects the entrance to the exit and, because of the way the maze has been created, the computer will always find a solution in this way.

 ![](maze_solver.png "Automatic maze solver in progress.")

 ## Status and Possible Improvements

-The program has now been recovered and, to the best of my knowledge, works are the author intended.
-I have anotated the [source code](maze.fs) for anyone who is interested to delve into the working of the game.
+The program has now been recovered and, to the best of my knowledge, works as the author intended.
+I have annotated the [source code](maze.fs) for anyone who is interested to delve into the workings of the game.

-Studying the code has highlighted a few potential improvements, for future work:
+Studying the code has highlighted a few potential improvements:

 * The game tends to produce the same mazes each time, as the random-number seed is initialised to a constant value.
 This could be easily addressed by, for example, initialising the seed using the low word of the internal clock.
 This is described in Steven Vickers book 'FORTH Programming' (page 82--83), which looks to be from where the author obtained the random-number generator.
 * When the auto-solver completes, the game immediately returns to the main menu, which means you do not get a chance to study the solution.
 There is a loop in the code, which looks like a wait loop, though the duration of the wait is very short and could be extended.
 * Better still, for the medium and large mazes, it would be useful to be able to move between the maze sections to see the full solution.
-The word SP prints each maze sectin in turn, and could be used to allow the player to review the solution at the end of the game.
+There is an unused word ``SP``, which displays each maze section in turn, and could be used to allow the player to review the solution at the end of the game.
 Perhaps this was intended for the original game.
 * The game does not check there is enough memory to hold the user's selected maze size, but just assumes there is enough space between the end of the dictionary and the start of the return stack.
 With a 16-kilobyte RAM pack (that is, 19kb of RAM), there is not enough spare memory for the largest maze size.
 Attempting to generate the large maze on such a system will cause the computer to crash.
 * The game holds two copies of the maze in memory (along with the active maze segment in the display area).
-For the largest maze, this requires 2*3*3*32*21 = 12,096 bytes.
+For the largest maze, this requires 2x3x3x32x21 = 12,096 bytes.
 It should be possible to reduce this by at least half.
 However, this would slow-down redrawing the on-screen maze segment.
 This might be okay and could enable even bigger mazes to be supported.

+All but the last two of these, I have implemented in an [alternative version fo the game](maze_improved.tap).